This Love (Taylor Swift song): "This Love (Taylor's Version)"

 A re-recorded version of "This Love", titled "This Love (Taylor's Version)", was released by Swift on May 6, 2022, via Republic Records.
 The song is part of Swift's re-recording plan following the dispute over the ownership to her older discography's masters.

 Background and release

 Following a dispute with Big Machine Records in 2019 over the rights to the masters of her first six studio albums, including 1989, Swift announced her goal to re-record each of these albums.
 A snippet of "This Love (Taylor's Version)" was featured in the first trailer for the 2022 Prime Video original series The Summer I Turned Pretty, released on May 5, 2022.
 The song was released on digital platforms on May 6.
 Along with a digital single for "This Love (Taylor's Version)", Swift also released The Old Taylor Collection, merchandise themed to both 1989 and Swift's 2010 album Speak Now.
+The re-recorded track is included as part of 1989 (Taylor's Version), which was released on October 27, 2023.